-Curated by Gabrielle Civil, Black Motion Pictures is a series of Zoom interviews with radical Black creatives about race, performance, and representation conducted between June 2–14, 2020.
-Spanning a broad range of topics—Black punk music, heritage sites, re-enactments, queer ancestors— the series concludes with Fox Whitney.
+Organized by Gabrielle Civil, Black Motion Pictures is a series of Zoom interviews with radical Black creatives about race, performance, and representation conducted between June 2–14, 2020.
+Spanning a broad range of topics—Black punk music, heritage sites, re-enactments, queer ancestors— the series continues with artist and designer Kelly Walters.
 Who are you today and what do you do?
-Can you think of a performance--Black or otherwise--whatever that means--that has meant a lot to you?
-How is Black performance marked or archived?
-How does Black performance relate to time (to historicity or ephemerality)?
-What is a Black performance still?
-How does Black performance matter?
-What is a Black motion picture?
+Can you think of a performance—black or otherwise—whatever that means—that has meant a lot to you?
+How is black performance marked or archived?
+How does black performance relate to time (to historicity or ephemerality)?
+What is a black performance still?
+How does black performance matter?
+What is a black motion picture?

 ABOUT THE PANELISTS

 Gabrielle Civil is a black feminist performance artist, poet, and writer, originally from Detroit MI.
 She has premiered fifty performance works around the world, most recently with Wild Beauty at the Velocity Dance Center in Seattle (2020).
 She is the author of the performance memoirs Swallow the Fish (2017) and Experiments in Joy (2019), longlisted for The Believer Book Prize in Nonfiction.
 She was lead contributor to Experiments in Joy: a Workbook (2019) and her chapbook ( ghost gestures ) won the 2019 Gold Line Press Nonfiction Contest.
 Her performance stills and videos have been exhibited in art spaces in California, Ohio, Minnesota, Mexico, and Brazil.
 A 2019 Rema Hort Mann LA Emerging Artist, she teaches critical studies and creative writing at the California Institute of the Arts.
 The aim of her work is to open up space.